 Many of our Unique, Genuine Antique Buddha statues once sat on an alter in a Burmese monastery, giving solace and a sense of peace to those who knelt before them in prayer.

 No modern statue embodies the essence of a genuine antique Buddha statue, nor hold the mysteries of the stories they could tell if they could talk.

 This is what makes many in our collection very special

 The Buddha statues on this website have been handpicked by us in Burma, many are unique, and some are rare – not made for the tourist industry.

-Many older Buddha Statues over their lifetime in a monastery have been considered worthy of restoration by the monks, mostly by re gilding, often not always done carefully.
+Many older Buddha Statues over their lifetime in a monastery have been considered worthy of restoration by the monks, some are re gilded whilst others may have repairs.

-An old antique Buddha statue not only expresses the imagination of the Burmese craftsmen, but also identifies the period in time and the area in which it was made.
+The crafting of a Buddha statue not only expresses the imagination of the Burmese craftsmen, but also identifies the period in time, and the area in which it was made.
 The most common style which became fashionable during the mid 19th century is the Mandalay Buddha statue with inlaid glass mosaics, floral thayo lacquer decoration, elaborately folded robes and lapel draped over the left shoulder.